realZhangChi/charleszh/content/posts/implement-lookup-table-in-abp/index.en-us.md

   src: "featured-image.jpg"
 ---

-A lookup table is a master list that maps business keys to values and is referenced by other tables.
-The ABP Framework follows Domain-Driven Design (DDD) best practices, which do not align well with traditional lookup-table patterns.
-This article explains how to implement lookup tables for an ABP application by separating lookup-table responsibility from the DDD domain and placing it in the infrastructure layer.
+A lookup table is a master list that defines groups of property values.
+These values are consumed by other entities and can be edited dynamically or extended with new values at runtime.
+Many systems use lookup tables to manage properties such as `JobTitle` and `Department` for the `Employee` entity.
+This approach simplifies development and data storage but does not align well with Domain-Driven Design (DDD) principles.
+This article shows how to implement lookup tables in an ABP application using a shared-type entity, by separating the lookup-table responsibility from the DDD domain and placing it in the infrastructure layer.

-This guide is intended for developers using the ABP Framework who need to represent stable reference data (for example, status codes or country lists) while preserving DDD principles.
-It covers design choices, implementation patterns, and trade-offs.